siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 The path taken by events within Siddhi Engine is indicated in blue.

-The components that are involved in handling the events are following:
+The components that are involved in handling the events are the following:

 - [StreamJunction](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/stream/StreamJunction.java)